M-Zoghi/SteamCurrencytoToman/README.md

 - [Steam Upcoming Iranian Date.user.js](https://github.com/M-Zoghi/SteamCurrencytoToman/raw/main/Steam%20Upcoming%20Iranian%20Date.user.js "Steam Upcoming Iranian Date")

 ### Steam Currency to Toman
-- Converts ARS$ / TL₺ / EUR€ currency on Steam store to Toman currency
+- Converts ARS$ / TL₺ / EUR€ prices on Steam store to Toman (Using TF2 key pricing)
-- You can hover over the converted price to see original pricing
+- You can hover over the converted prices to see original pricing
 - Adds a button to game's page to buy TF2 keys
 - Adds a widget to game's page to show key prices